Roel4990/capstone-2024-24/README.md

 ---

-Introducing 'Jumi', Your Order Assistant!
+Introducing 'Jumi', Your Own Clerk!

 Are you finding kiosk usage complex and challenging?
 With Jumi, you can interact more conveniently, easily, and confidently through AI conversation for smoother kiosk navigation.
 Let's reduce the inconvenience at your store! 😆